FatihArslan-cmd/GamePlatform-Toyota32Bit/README.md

 To get a local copy up and running, follow these simple steps.

 ### <a id="installation"></a>⚙️ Installation
+It is recommended to install the project in a directory close to the system root (e.g., C:\GamePlatform on Windows) to avoid potential issues with long file paths, especially on Windows.
 1. Clone the repository:
     ```bash
     git clone https://github.com/FatihArslan-cmd/GamePlatform-Toyota32Bit.git